orbitalchicken/Roadmap/Postponed.md

 MATE
 ----
-	hard to resize window or to grab border some of the MATE applications don’t have a mint-x icon. engrampa, eye of mate, atril.
-They could use the GNOME icons.
+	hard to resize window or to grab border
 	When panel is at the top, notifications show on top of it. https://dl.dropboxusercontent.com/u/54450962/%ED%99%94%EB%A9%B4-5.png
 	Add sound effects like in Cinnamon
 	The MATE user admin program (mate-users-admin), when setting a user’s type to “Administrative”, does not add the user to the “sudo” group.
 The workaround is to explicitly add the user to the sudo group